vmware-tanzu/community-edition/docs/site/content/docs/latest/installation-planning.md

 There are three main steps involved in deploying Tanzu Community Edition.
 The following section describes the main steps and how they are invoked:

 1. Install the Tanzu CLI.
    You will download this from GitHub and install it on your desktop machine.
-2. Create a cluster for your workloads.
+2. Create a cluster.
 There are two ways to approach this:
     - Create a management cluster and then create a workload cluster:
        Create the management cluster using the Tanzu Kubernetes Grid Installer.
-This installer is initiated from the Tanzu CLI using the ``tanzu management-cluster create --ui`` command.
+This installer is initiated from the Tanzu CLI.
        Create a workload cluster using the Tanzu CLI.

        or